theritwik/Python_Internship/README.md

 - Allows adding, searching, updating, and deleting contacts.
 - Uses file handling for persistent data storage.

+### Guess Game
+- A fun CLI-based game where users guess a randomly generated number.
+- Provides hints ("Too High" or "Too Low") to guide the user.
+- Uses Python's random module for number generation and loops for gameplay.

 ### Sudoku Solver
 - Solves Sudoku puzzles efficiently using recursion and backtracking.
 - Validates input and outputs a formatted grid solution.